uzerpllp/uzerp-website/content/blog/libreoffice_postgres/index.md

 * Type - for postgreSQL select the Table type.
 You will need to enter a password to connect to uzERP tables;
 * Data source - this will show a list af tables (which will include views as well) available.

-Once Calc makes the connection the Pivot Table Layout Dialog will be shown listing the columns from the table you selected - from there a 'live feed' pivot table can be set up and saved for later use.
+Once Calc makes the connection the Pivot Table Layout Dialog will be shown listing the columns from the table you selected - from there a 'live feed' Pivot Table can be set up and saved for later use.

 ### Summary